By Alaska specialist Emma

 Seward to Homer (270 km/168 miles, four hours)

 This drive takes you north first, through forest and lake scenery, before you head west alongside the Kenai River.
 Its turquoise waters are filled with salmon, attracting grizzlies and fishermen alike.
 You could stop off in Cooper Landing for a gentle rafting trip along the river.
-The road then passes though the Kenai National Wildlife Refuge, where you’ll have even more chance of seeing bears, as well as moose and Dall sheep.
+The road then passes through the Kenai National Wildlife Refuge, where you’ll have even more chance of seeing bears, as well as moose and Dall sheep.

 The highway then heads south along the coastline, giving you views over Cook Inlet, the Chigmit Mountains and the Iliamna volcano over the water.
 The town of Ninilchik makes an interesting stop thanks to its Russian heritage — I recommend visiting its small Orthodox Church, a white-and-green wooden structure built in the shape of a crucifix and topped with distinctive onion-shaped finials.